muldjord/skyscraper/README.md

 #### Version 2.5.5 (18th August 2018)
 * Changed '--updatedb' to '--refresh' as the name confused users. '--updatedb' still works, but is considered deprecated
 * Added 'ss' and 'uk' regions to 'screenscraper' module which should fix A LOT of games that weren't found when using this module
+* Added unofficial OSX support to the install script

 #### Version 2.5.4 (10th August 2018)
 * Added 'extensions=' to platform sections of config.ini to allow overwriting the default extensions for any platform